MrDeath404/Pong-AVBROOT-NothingOS/README.md

 If you didn't get any result redo every step

-You should get following resukt:
+You should get following result:

 ```sh
 init: [libfs_avb]Returning avb_handle with status: Success